 Patent invention must be shown to be:

-It’s because of these two criteria that you cannot simply apply for a patent and then get one.
+Because of these two criteria, you cannot simply apply for a patent and then get one.
 Your patent attorney will,

 Help you through the application process